 Do cat emotions match human emotions?

 According to John Bradshaw, a cat-behavior expert at the University of Bristol, cats don't realize that we are entirely different species.
 Either they think that they are just like us or we are just like them, which says a lot about cat psychology.

 "They obviously know we're bigger than them, but they don't seem to have adapted their social behavior much.
 Putting their tails up in the air, rubbing around our legs, and sitting beside us and grooming us are exactly what cats do to each other," Bradshaw explained to National Geographic.

+This explains why cats often think they're better than us, because they don't see the differences we see.
+They try to be the masters of the house and usually they succeed.
 Bradshaw explains that yes, cats treat us the way they treat other cats, but that's still showing us respect.
 He explained, "I don't think they think of us as being dumb and stupid, since cats don't rub on another cat that's inferior to them."

 When we put our shoes in the closet and close the door, even though we can't see the shoes anymore, we understand that they're still there.
 That's object permanence.
 As humans, we learn that at a very young age.
 Dogs, however, never totally understand the concept, but cats are a different story.

+Cats also think about how to get food, and they develop some pretty impressive skills to do it.
 Scientists conducted an experiment where they attached food to the end of a string.
 Cats pulled on the string, and found the food.
 The cats started to learn that pulling the string led to food.
 Thus, scientists concluded that cats learn how things in the physical world interact with one another.

-Even though they may not always show it, our cats often think about us.
+Even though they may not always show it, cats often think about us.
 If you haven't noticed, cats stare at us all the time, and that's usually because they're watching us or trying to bond with us.